 The first study asked 28 students to try to remember the features of 3 alien species in 90 seconds.
 14 participants got the material in a black 16-point Arial font while the other had to go through a text presented in more difficult and unfamiliar font Comic Sans MS and Bodoni MT, grey 12 points.
 The surprising result was that the “harder to read font” group answered with 86.5% questions correctly while the control group with the Arial font only remembered 72.8% of the alien features.

 This much larger research took 222 students and half of them received English, history and science material in Comic Sans Italicized, Haettenschweiler or Monotype Corsiva.
 The result confirmed the findings from the first test.
-Those students with the unusual fonts did much better in their exams than the easy font learners.
+Those students with unusual fonts did much better in their exams than the easy font learners.
 Between the 3 harder to read fonts no significant difference could be measured.

 But why is that?
-When you think about it make perfect sense.
+When you think about it it makes perfect sense.
 If a font is harder to read you can not just quickly skim over it.
 To understand the meaning the unfluent font forces the learner to pay more attention to the words and their meaning.
 According to the researchers, a familiar and easy to read font suggests familiarity to the brain which encourages us to assume we know the material presented to us already.
 And so the saying goes:

 What is the easiest to read font?